NecipAkgz/fhevm-example-factory/docs/fhe-user-decrypt-multiple-values.md

     constructor() {}

-    /// @notice Initialize multiple encrypted values from plaintext
+    /// Initialize multiple encrypted values from plaintext
-    /// @dev Uses FHE.asEuintX() to create encrypted constants from plaintext
+    /// Uses FHE.asEuintX() to create encrypted constants from plaintext
     /// (The plaintext IS visible on-chain, but result is encrypted) function initialize(bool a, uint32 b, uint64 c) external {
         // Create encrypted values from plaintext constants
         // FHE.asEbool(a) encrypts a boolean value